 Your loved one might also find it comforting to leave a legacy — such as creating a recording about his or her life or writing letters to loved ones, especially concerning important future events.

 It's difficult to predict exactly when someone will die.
-As death approaches, however, your loved one might show signs and symptoms indicating that the end of life is near.
+As death approaches, however, your loved one might show signs indicating that the end of life is near.
 Look for:

 - Restlessness and agitation.
 Your loved one might frequently change positions.